-Ordinary, partial, linear and non-linear differential equations, fourier series, boundary value problems, eigen-value theory, and Bessel functions.
+Ordinary, partial, linear and non-linear differential equations, Fourier series, boundary value problems, eigenvalue theory, and Bessel functions.

-One hopes to introduce the standard techniques of elementary ordinary differential equations, Fourier trigonometry series, and separation of variables in Partial Differential Equations.
+To master the standard techniques of elementary ordinary differential equations, Fourier trigonometry series, and separation of variables in Partial Differential Equations.
 It is a combination of 255 (Differential Equations) and 512 (Fourier Series and Boundary Value Problems).